Hello and Welcome!

 Fragrance Composition:

 So what does it smell like?
-It was described as "just a bit wicked, will counteract the naivete of a "sweet" frock."
-I have no published notes on this composition.
-I would need a sample to tell you what it smells like.
+It is classified as a spicy and exotic fragrance for women, described as "just a bit wicked, will counteract the naivete of a "sweet" frock."

 Fate of the Fragrance: